themill/wiz/doc/configuration.rst

 Customize Logging
 -----------------

-The configuration can also be used to customize Python logging configuration.

-By default, :data:`wiz.logging.DEFAULT_CONFIG` will be used which initialize one :class:`logging.StreamHandler` instance for the console and one :class:`logging.handlers.RotatingFileHandler` instance to save detailed logs on the disk.
-The console handler is using :class:`coloredlogs.ColoredFormatter` to display messages in color depending on the level.
+By default, :data:`wiz.logging.DEFAULT_CONFIG` will be used to initialize the Python logging for the command line tool with two handlers:

+* The 'console' handler is a :class:`~logging.StreamHandler` instance which handles terminal output.
+It is using :class:`~coloredlogs.ColoredFormatter` to display messages with a color corresponding to the level used.

+* The 'file' handler is a :class:`~logging.handlers.RotatingFileHandler` instance which saves detailed logs on the disk for each user.

-For instance, the following configuration will disable the file handler and add a timestamp to each messages displayed via the console handler:
+The configuration can be used to modify these handlers, or add new ones.
+For instance, the following configuration will disable the 'file' handler and add a timestamp to each messages displayed via the 'console' handler:

 .. code-block:: toml